Family Educational Rights and Privacy Act of 1974

 Pacific Lutheran University will maintain a record of all requests for and/or disclosure of information from a student’s education records.
 The record will indicate the name of the party making the request, any additional party to whom it may be re-disclosed, and the legitimate interest the party had in requesting or obtaining the information.
 The parent(s) and/ or eligible student may review the record.

 Pacific Lutheran University has designated the following items as directory information (available to the public): student name, local and permanent addresses and telephone numbers, E-mail address, date and place of birth, participation in officially recognized activities and sports, photo, weight and height of members of athletic teams, dates of attendance, class standing, previous educational agency or institution(s) attended, major and minor fields of study, anticipated date of graduation (if that has not yet occurred), and degree(s) and award(s) conferred (including dates).
-The university may disclose any of those items without prior written consent unless notified in writing to the contrary to the Office of the Vice President for Student Life and Dean of Students by the last day of registration for any given academic term at Pacific Lutheran University.
+The university may disclose any of those items without prior written consent unless notified in writing to the contrary to the Office of the Registrar.

 A student who believes that information contained in her/his education records is inaccurate, misleading, or in violation of privacy rights may request in writing that the office, which contains those records, amend them.
 A student should identify the part of the record she/he wants changed and specify why it is believed to be inaccurate, misleading, or in violation of privacy rights.